-EAP-TLS allows devices to connect over RADIUS using 802.1X certificate based authentication.
-When you upload a Certificate Authority (CA) to Foxpass, devices with a certificate derived from the given CA will be allowed to connect to a WiFi network without needing to enter a username or password.
+EAP-TLS allows devices to connect over RADIUS using 802.1X certificate-based authentication.
+When you upload a Certificate Authority (CA) to Foxpass, devices with a certificate derived from the given CA will be allowed to connect to a Wi-Fi network without needing to enter a username or password.

 Extends logging available for viewing from 1 day to 90 days.
 Also enables API and Amazon Kinesis streaming support for extracting logs from our database for your own analysis.

 This also includes the Event Logging feature (currently in Beta).
-Currently, these events include user lifecycle events and group membership changes.
+Now, these events include user lifecycle events and group membership changes.
 In the future, this will encompass logs for SSH key access, login attempts, and more detail for RADIUS and LDAP logs.
 These events are currently accessible via the API and will be available to stream using Amazon Kinesis.
 If there’s another event you’d like to see logged, reach out and let us know.

 Provides you access to a local Foxpass Cache that lets you run a database on your own server.
 The cache periodically syncs with our database to get a copy of your directory.
 You can configure your hosts to point to the cache as a secondary authentication source.
 Then, in the event of a service interruption, your hosts will talk to your cache instead of our service and LDAP and SSH key functionality will continue uninterrupted.
 In the future this will support RADIUS access as well.